 The world's best enterprise sales organizations use variations of MEDDIC whether it be MEDDIC, MEDDICC, or MEDDPICC.

-If you are considering a sales role within a company that uses MEDDIC, this post is for you.
-Whether you are a veteran MEDDIC user looking for tips to sharpen your interview process, or if you are brand new to MEDDIC.
+If you are considering a sales role within a company that uses MEDDIC, this is for you. whether you are a veteran MEDDIC user looking for tips to sharpen your interview process, or if you are brand new to MEDDIC.
 This post gives advice on how to interview with MEDDIC-based companies.
 It is not going to teach you MEDDIC itself.
-For that, you have two options: 1) Buy MEDDICC the book, or 2) purchase our online MEDDIC Masterclass.
+For that, you have two options: 1) Buy MEDDICC the book, or 2) purchase our online MEDDPICC Masterclass.

 PREFER VIDEO?